Irreversibility and randomness: Irreversibility of the Boltzmann equation

-The initial distribution $\mathbb{P}_N$ in the modern derivation trivially enforces this assumption at $t=0$, since it erases past correlations by the very choice of the (i.i.d.) initial conditions.
-The idea, then, is that what is impossible by assumption at $t=0$, namely the existence of correlations between particles about to collide, remains unlikely at later times, indeed so unlikely in the Boltzmann--Grad limit that the possibility can be ignored.
-This is achieved by what is called `propagation of chaos': although after a first round of collisions correlations have arisen, the probability of recollision converges to zero,\footnote{This is very hard to prove rigorously, but it seems natural in the said limit, which makes the gas infinitely dilute.} and hence collisions that do take place (with nonzero probability) are still collisions between uncorrelated particles, so that \BE\ continues to hold.
+The initial distribution $\mathbb{P}_N$ in the modern derivations trivially enforces the \SZA\ at $t=0$, since $\mathbb{P}_N$ erases past correlations by the very choice of the (i.i.d.) initial conditions.
+What is \emph{impossible} by assumption at $t=0$, namely the existence of correlations between particles about to collide, then still remains \emph{unlikely} at later times; in the Boltzmann--Grad limit this possibility can even be ignored since it has zero probability.
+This is what gives `propagation of chaos': even after correlations have arisen, the probability that two \emph{already correlated} particles collide converges to zero,\footnote{This is very hard to prove rigorously, but it seems natural in the said limit, which makes the gas infinitely dilute.} and hence collisions that do take place with nonzero probability are collisions between uncorrelated particles.
+Thus the \SZA\ and hence Boltzmann's equation continue to hold.

-Boltzmann (1872), on the other hand, had to (and did) assume the \SZA\ for all times.
-But, apart from technicalities, this is not the only difference between Boltzmann and the modern setting: Boltzmann had the configuration of an individual gas in mind and so his distribution functions were defined by \emph{counting} the number of particles with specific properties (regarding their positions and velocities).
-His idea of `correlation' was therefore the lack of factorization of the \emph{actual} number of molecules in a certain two-body configuration as a product two numbers defined by the corresponding one-body configurations.\footnote{See also Brown, Myrvold, and Uffink (2009) and Uffink and Valente (2015). } Again, then, his reasoning was not probabilistic.

-Compared with Boltzmann (1872) the result of Deng, Hani, and Ma (2024), being a statement about averages (see footnote \ref{average}), is undoubtedly highly significant, but it does not explain which \emph{individual} microstates give rise to macroscopic evolutions (approximately) satisfying the Boltzmann equation.\footnote{Seen as a statement about the BBGKY hierarchy, Cercignani, Illner, and Pulvirenti (2013), \S4.6, show how one might improve this to a statement about convergence in probability, i.e., a weak law of large numbers.
-But this still does not give information on individual microstates.} As illustrated in \S 1 for the fair coin toss, this deficiency can be partially solved by appealing to algorithmic randomness.
-For the Boltzmann equation, we would ideally have that